 Day 3: Great Ocean Road Day Trip

-It's another early start today, but worth it.
-This morning you'll set off on an epic all-day guided road trip down one of the world's most scenic coastal routes: the Great Ocean Road.
+It's another early start today, but well worth it.
+This morning, you'll set off on an epic all-day guided road trip down one of the world's most scenic coastal routes: the Great Ocean Road.
 This stretch of highway runs 150 miles (240 km) along Victoria's southwest coast, passing national parks, limestone rock formations, seaside bluffs, coastal mountain ranges, and incredible beaches.

-Travel farther west to Port Campbell National Park, where you'll see the world-famous rock formations on the Great Ocean Road.
+Continue farther west to Port Campbell National Park, where you'll see the world-famous rock formations on the Great Ocean Road.
 These include the romantic cove at Loch Ard Gorge, the London Bridge Archway, and the 12 Apostles, a group of ancient limestone rock formations rising out of the sea.
 Relax on the transfer back to Melbourne and spend the evening dining at one of the city's many fantastic eateries.

-Day 4: Fly to Cairns, Free Afternoon
+Day 4: Fly to Cairns, Where the Rainforest Meets the Reef

 Cairns